My 2014 Annual Review

 3. What Am I Working Toward?

 Clearer business focus.
 Today, I’m taking on projects with no particular selection criteria or filter.
-But I’ve noticed an interesting trend; the assignments I enjoy the most are all of the same types and are also the most profitable.
-I plan on developing a clearer direction on what projects to take on in the next year.
+But I’ve noticed an interesting trend; the assignments I enjoy the most are the same types and the most profitable.
+I plan to develop a clearer direction on what projects to take on next year.

 ANNOTATIONS